How to enable Do Not Track (DNT) in Chrome, Firefox, Edge, Opera and Internet Explorer

 What is your reason for enabling Do Not Track (DNT)?

-While enabling DNT may help in making your browsing history a bit more private, it does not mean that all websites, ad networks, and third-party services will stop tracking you.
-Some of them will ignore your DNT setting and track you the same as they track others.
-Before closing this tutorial, we would like to know your reason for turning on DNT and what your experience was after doing that.
+While enabling DNT may help in making your browsing history a bit more private, it does not mean that all websites, ad networks, and third-party services stop tracking you.
+Some of them ignore your DNT setting and track you the same as they track others.
+Before closing this tutorial, please leave a comment below with your reason for turning on DNT and what your experience was after doing that.